-Prior to placement, Pre-service Teachers with a PIP are encouraged to meet with the Professional Experience Subject Coordinator to discuss any possible restrictions on their ability to perform certain tasks, and any necessary, reasonable adjustments in order to maximise their participation and success during the placement.
-The host school will be notified prior to the commencement of placement if a Pre-service commencement of placement if a Pre-service Teacher requires adjustments as a result of an active PIP.
+Prior to placement, Pre-service Teachers with a PIP are encouraged to meet with the Professional Experience Subject Coordinator to discuss any possible restrictions on their ability to perform certain tasks, and any necessary, reasonable adjustments to maximise their participation and success during the placement.

-Once a PIP has been approved, it is a legal document whose guidelines and adjustments must be actioned by the University, the Pre-service
+The host school will be notified prior to the commencement of placement if a Pre-service Teacher requires adjustments because of an active PRAP.

-Teacher and the School hosting the professional experience placement.
+Once a PRAP has been approved, it is a legal document whose guidelines and adjustments must be actioned by the University, the Pre-service Teacher and the School hosting the professional experience placement.

-WORK PLACE HEALTH AND SAFETY
+WORKPLACE HEALTH AND SAFETY

 It is a pre-service teacher's responsibility to observe appropriate Workplace Health and Safety.
-All Workplace, Health & Safety concerns are to be reported to your Mentor Teacher and/or School Professional Experience Coordinator.
+All Workplace, Health & Safety concerns are to be reported to your Mentor Teacher and/or School.
+Professional Experience Coordinator.
 Please familiarise yourself with the following:

-Department of Education's Work Place Health and Safety Policy https://education.nsw.gov.au/policylibrary/ policies/work-health-and-safety-whs-policy
+Department of Education's Workplace Health and Safety Policy https://education.nsw.gov.au/policylibrary/ policies/work-health-and-safety-whs-policy